Cedar Chest Plans

 Side and End (Attached)

-Bottom - Cut five of the cedar planks 30" long.
+Bottom Cut five of the cedar planks 30" long.
 Rip one of the planks 1 1/2" wide.
 Cut it into three pieces 17 1/2" long.
 Lay the five 30" planks side-by-side and square them.
-Attach the 30" long planks to the 17 1/2" rips as shown below using 1 1/4" galvanized nails or screws.
+Attach the 30" long planks to the 17 1/2" rips (shown below) using 1 1/4" galvanized nails or screws.

 Position the assembled bottom inside the sides/ends assembly and secure it with galvanized nails/screws.

-Top - Cut six of the cedar planks 31 1/2" long and rip two of them 2 1/2" wide.
+Top Cut six of the cedar planks 31 1/2" long and rip two of the planks 2 1/2" wide.
 Lay out the planks with the narrowest ones on each end and square them with a framing square.
 Cut three planks 19" long and slip them underneath the top boards and nail/screw them together.
 The 19" planks (not shown) secure the top planks together underneath.

 Cedar Chest Top